2025 Annual Report

 87 participants have gained full-time employment

-Since 2018, AmeriCorps members and residents of our California Academic Health Department (CAHD) initiative have been hired by their local host sites, health departments, and/or partner organizations, helping fill long term public health needs.
+Over the past seven years, AmeriCorps members and residents of our California Academic Health Department (CAHD) initiative have been hired by their local host sites, health departments, and/or partner organizations, helping fill long term public health needs.

 Learn more about our public health workforce initiatives